perfsonar/docs/install_debian.rst

 System Requirements
 ===================

-* **Architecture:** We provide Debian packages for 5 different architectures:
+* **Architecture:** We provide Debian packages for 6 different architectures:

   * 32-bit (i386)
   * 64-bit (amd64)
-  * ARMv4t and up (armel)
+  * ARMv4t and up (armel) (only for Debian)
   * ARMv7 and up (armhf)
-  * ARM64 (arm64) (only for Debian 8/9)
+  * ARM64 (arm64)
+  * PPC64 (ppc64el)

-* **Operating System:**  Any system running a Debian 8, Debian 9, Ubuntu 14, Ubuntu 16 or Ubuntu 18 server OS is supported.
-Other Debian flavours derived from Debian 8/9 or Ubuntu 14/16/18 might work too but are not officially supported.
+* **Operating System:**  Any system running a Debian 9, Ubuntu 16 or Ubuntu 18 server OS is supported.
+Other Debian flavours derived from Debian 9 or Ubuntu 16/18 might work too but are not officially supported.

 * See :doc:`install_hardware` for hardware requirements and more.